langchain-ai/chat-langchainjs/README.md

 ## 🚀 Deployment

-Deploy the frontend Next.js app as a serverless Edge function on Vercel [by clicking here]().
+Deploy the frontend Next.js app as a serverless Edge function on Vercel.
-You'll need to populate the `NEXT_PUBLIC_API_BASE_URL` environment variable with the base URL you've deployed the backend under (no trailing slash!).